Parliament @ Work

 About Parliament

-• The Northern Territory Parliament has one chamber: the Legislative Assembly.
+The Northern Territory Parliament consists of one chamber: the Legislative Assembly.

-• Voting in Northern Territory Legislative Assembly elections is open to all citizens aged 18 years or over who are listed on the Northern Territory roll for Federal elections.
+Voting in Northern Territory Legislative Assembly elections is open to all Northern Territory citizens aged 18 years or over.

 History

-• The first Legislative Council of the Northern Territory was appointed in December 1947.
-There were 13 Members.
-Seven were official Members, mainly the heads of Commonwealth Government departments.
-The remaining six were elected.
-The head of the Legislative Council was the Administrator of the Northern Territory who was appointed by the Commonwealth.
+The first Legislative Council of the Northern Territory was appointed in December 1947.
+There were 13 members, seven of whom were official members, mainly the heads of Australian Government departments.
+The remaining six were elected by the public.
+The head of the Legislative Council was the Commonwealth-appointed Administrator of the Northern Territory.

-• In 1974, the Legislative Council was replaced by a fully elected Legislative Assembly with 19 Members.
+In 1974, the Legislative Council was replaced by a fully elected Legislative Assembly with 19 members, which was increased to 25 in 1982.

-• In 1978, the Northern Territory was granted self-government by an Act of the Commonwealth Parliament but, because it is not a state, the degree of self-government is limited.
-The Federal Government has kept control of several areas usually run by a state government.
-These include Aboriginal land, uranium mining, and industrial relations.
-However, the Northern Territory is regarded as a state for financial dealings between the State and Federal Governments.
+In 1978, the Northern Territory was granted limited self-government by an Act of the Australian Parliament.
+Areas such as Aboriginal land, uranium mining, and industrial relations continue to be managed by the federal government.
+However, the Northern Territory operates as a state for financial dealings between the State and Federal governments.

 Territory symbols